FAQs - parents

 In any one year, approximately 50% of our 11+ entrants come from independent sector schools and 50% from state sector schools.
-However, this may vary depending on the ability of the girls that apply from the two sectors in any one year.

 My daughter is the only girl from her junior school thinking of coming to City, will she be at a disadvantage?

 Many girls come to City and are the only girl from their junior school; so your daughter would definitely not be at a disadvantage.
 When the form groups are drawn up we try to include girls from different schools to ensure that the girls make many new friends.

 Can I come to see the school and bring my child?

 Yes, we have a number of Whole School Open Mornings and Afternoons during the Summer and Autumn terms, as well as Prep Department Open Mornings, 11+ Open Mornings and a Sixth Form Open Afternoon, which you and your family are welcome to attend.
 Your family will gain an insight into school life by speaking with departmental staff, hearing the headmistress’s address and touring the school with our current girls.

 All the Open Mornings and Afternoons in the Autumn Term will give you the opportunity to see the school in action.
 You will have the chance to tour the school with student guides and see first hand the workings of each classroom.
 We hold an Open Evening in the Summer Term which takes place outside school hours.
 You and your daughter will have an opportunity to speak to teaching staff, have a tour with a current student, view students’ work and participate in various activities.